by Tammy Taylor

 I’ve also learned that you should never scoop flour when measuring, you should instead spoon the flour into a measuring cup and then level it off with the flat edge of a butter knife.
 By scooping the flour up with your measuring cup the flour will be compacted, resulting in too much flour being measured.
 You want your flour to be measured when it’s fluffy.
 Hummm… No wonder my loaves were too dense and squatty before…

 So with renewed excitement I’m ready to try again.
 I love the ease of using my * KitchenAid so I looked up the recipe that came with my mixer.
 I’ve made this recipe before but not with the results I got this time now that I’m using the lessons learned above.
 But y’all already KNOW I can’t stand to follow a recipe exactly – I replaced 1/3 of the butter in the recipe with bacon grease for extra flavor.
 I’m not sorry & I’m here to tell ya that you should totally make the substitution too!
+I also typically use a blend of whole wheat & all-purpose flour.

 (I’ve also made this bread into an Oatmeal Version by substituting some of the whole-wheat flour with oat flour I made by whirring some whole oats in my *electric Coffee Grinder to make oat flour with delicious results!)